pbausch/PYALPIG/README.md

 I know nothing about Python.
 This is my first Python script.
 It uses [scikit-image](http://scikit-image.org/) and [matplotlib](http://matplotlib.org/) to generate Low Poly art like the app [PolyGen](http://www.polygenapp.com/).

-The script extracts points from the picture, creates a Delaunay mesh, finds the center point of every triangle, extracts that color and then fills that triangle.
+The script extracts points from the picture, creates a Delaunay mesh, finds the center point of every triangle, extracts the color of that pixel, and then fills/plots that triangle with that color.

 I put something like this together in JavaScript--[YALPIG](https://github.com/pbausch/YALPIG)--and wanted something similar on the command line.
 I thought Python might work well for it.